Prepare with a rental property checklist

 Many cities have friendly neighborhoods with great properties.
 However, it's important to know what to look for when renting a house or apartment so you can make a smart assessment about each property you're interested in.

 - Does it have furnishings and appliances?
 If furnishings or appliances are included, find out what condition they are in.
-It is common for renters to provide their own appliances and furnishings.
+It is common for renters to provide their own furnishings.
 However, this is not always the case.
 If the unit is furnished, be sure to ask exactly what is included in the contract so there are no surprises when you move in.

 - What are the safety features?
 Ask about security concerns such as: